lombardo-chcg/lombardo-chcg.github.io/_posts/12/2017-03-19-scalatra+docker-(part-3).md

 --

-For our next move in the **scalatra+docker** project, let's take the steps to go from an API we can run on localhost to a docker image that we can deploy.
+For our next move in the **scalatra+docker** project, let's take the steps to go from an API we can run on localhost to a configuration that we can deploy.

 Since Scala complies to Java bytecode and runs on the JVM, we need to create a "fat JAR" out of our application code.
-A JAR is a "Java Archive" file, and a "fat JAR" is basically a bundle of all the code we need to run our application, including all the dependencies, bundled into a single file.
+A JAR is a "Java Archive" file, and a fat JAR is basically a bundle of all the code we need to run our application, including all the dependencies, bundled into a single file.

 I will admit that I am not an expert in Java build systems so I am going to hack my way thru this =)

 The package we will use to assemble our fat JAR is appropriately called [`sbt-assembly`](https://github.com/sbt/sbt-assembly).
-Let's add its dependency to our project.
+Let's add this dependency to our project.

 {% highlight bash %}
 touch project/assembly.sbt